miguno/kafka-storm-starter/README.md

 Your development machine requires:

-* Oracle Java JDK 6 (version 6 is still recommended for use with Kafka and Storm)
-    * The code _in this project_ works with Java 7, too.
-However, some dependencies we use are not published for Java 7 yet.
+* Oracle Java JDK 6 (version 6 is still recommended for use with Kafka and Storm).
+The code works with Java 7, too.

 This project also needs [Scala](http://www.scala-lang.org/) 2.10.4 and [sbt](http://www.scala-sbt.org/) 0.13.2, but
 these will be automatically downloaded and made available (locally/sandboxed) to the project as part of the build setup.